Freedom of religion in North America by country: Panama

-The Constitution of Panama provides for freedom of religion, with some qualifications, and other laws and policies contribute to the generally free practice of religion.
-The law at all levels protects this right in full against abuse, either by governmental or private actors.
-The Government generally respects religious freedom in practice.
-In 2007, the US government received no reports of societal abuses or discrimination based on religious affiliation, belief, or practice.
-The Constitution dictates that Catholicism be taught in public schools; however, parents have the right to exempt their children from religious instruction.
-The numerical predominance of Catholicism and the consideration given to it in the Constitution generally have not prejudiced other religious groups.
+The Constitution of Panama provides for freedom of religion, and prohibits discrimination based on religion.

+The constitution recognizes Catholicism as the religion of the majority of citizens; religious education which focusses on Roman Catholicism must be taught in all public schools, although pupils may officially opt out of this.

+In 2023, Panama was scored 4 out of 4 for religious freedom.

 Saint Kitts and Nevis

 The constitution of Saint Kitts and Nevis establishes the freedom of religion and prohibits discrimination.

 Religious organizations are not required to register with the government, but doing so adds them to a database through which the government sends up to date information about policies regarding religion, and allows them to operate as charities.

 Public schools include Christian religious instruction and daily prayers, which are optional for students who do not wish to attend them.
 Religious groups are allowed to establish their own private schools.

-According to the Organization for Rastafarians in Unity, Rastafarians in Saint Kitts and Nevis face discrimination.
-Cannabis, a Rastafarian religious sacrament, is illegal in Saint Kitts and Nevis.
-While dreadlocks are not illegal, many private businesses do not allow their employees to wear them, and prisoners in jail are forced to have their dreadlocks shaved off.
-The ORU has also reported police harassment of Rastafarians and limited access to public spaces for religious purposes, as well as stating that Rastafarians face employment discrimination in the private sector.
+The law permits the private use of marijuana, including for religious activities and in registered spaces of worship for members of the Rastafarian faith.
+The law does not prohibit the wearing of dreadlocks; however, businesses and prisons may restrict the practice for safety or hygiene reasons.

+In 2023, Saint Kitts and Nevis was scored 4 out of 4 for religious freedom.

 Saint Lucia

 The constitution of Saint Lucia establishes the freedom of religion, and prohibits religious instruction without consent in schools, prisons, and the military.
 An anti-blasphemy law remains part of the legal code of Saint Lucia but is not enforced.

 The government requires religious organizations with more than 250 members to register with the government.
 Upon registering, the groups can further apply for concessions such as tax breaks.

-Public schools include optional nondenominational religious education courses for students.
+Public schools include optional non-denominational religious education courses for students.
 Religious groups can run private schools where they are allowed to teach their religion; the government provides about 50% of the funding for these schools.

-There are no restrictions on foreign missionaries, although they are required to register with the government to receive a labor permit before entering the country.
+There are no restrictions on foreign missionaries, although they are required to register with the government and pay a weekly fee of approximately US$74.

-Rastafarians in Saint Lucia have criticized the government's prohibition of cannabis, as this discourages them from engaging in certain religious rituals.
-Rastafarians are also subject to police harassment in connection with cannabis.
+In the past, Rastafarians in Saint Lucia have criticized the government's prohibition of cannabis, as this discourages them from engaging in certain religious rituals.
+Rastafarians have also been also subject to police harassment in connection with cannabis.
 The government only began recognizing Rastafarian marriages (and thus their children's inheritance rights) in 2017.
 Muslims in Saint Lucia have been subjected to harassment, especially when wearing religious attire.

+In 2023, Saint Lucia was scored 4 out of 4 for religious freedom.